-For the synchronization of the NTPD with the reference clock it is necessary that the receiver is synchronous with its reference time (GPS, GLONASS, DCF77 ...).
+For the synchronization of the NTP subsystem with the reference clock it is necessary that the clock module established synchronization with one of its reference sources (GPS, GLONASS, DCF77 or any other configured input signal ...).

-The second line shows the user that the NTPD is synchronized with the reference time with an offset of - 50us.
-Because of the internal time of the NTP which is adjusted by a software PLL (phase locked loop) it takes a certain time to optimise this offset.
-The NTPD tries to keep the offset below +-128 ms; if the offset becomes too large the system time is set with the reference time.
-Typically values for the offset are +-5 ms after the NTPD has already synchronized.
+The second line shows the user that the NTP service is synchronized with the reference time with an offset of -50us.
+Because of the internal time of the NTP which is adjusted by a software PLL (phase locked loop) it takes a certain time to reduce this offset.
+Typical values for the offset are +-5 us after the NTP system has established synchronization with the clock module, but the achievable accuracy is of course depending on the reference source.